Clifford's Inn: History as an Inn of Chancery

 On the death of the 5th Earl, the earldom of Cumberland became extinct and the barony of Clifford (cr. by writ 1628) passed to his daughter and sole heiress, Lady Elizabeth Boyle, Countess of Thanet.
 After protracted family legal wranglings the rights and privileges to Clifford's Inn (together with the title of Hereditary Sheriff of Westmorland) devolved upon his cousin, Lady Anne Clifford (de jure Baroness de Clifford), which estates remained with her descendants until the early 19th century.

+Noted students in the law at Clifford's Inn include Sir Edward Coke and John Selden.
+In 1609 Clifford’s Inn was home to the legal clerk Thomas Potts (clerk) who was responsible for writing the account of the Pendle witches, The Wonderfull Discoverie of Witches in the Countie of Lancaster.
+Charles Dickens provides glimpses of Clifford’s Inn in the nineteenth century.
+The building is named in four of his novels: in Pickwick Papers a body is concealed, in Bleak House Melchisedek has chambers here; in Little Doritt Edward Dorrit (Tip) languished as a clerk here for six months; in Our Mutual Friend it is a “quiet place” for John Rokesmith to speak with Noddy Boffin.
+Additionally it is likely that it is described in other Dickens novels without being directly named.
+The Dickens Fellowship was located in Clifford’s Inn in 1918.
+The assertion that Charles Dickens was himself briefly a resident in Clifford’s Inn in 1843 may derive from the Dickens Fellowship of this period.

 By 1903 it was apparent that the Inn was superfluous to requirements of legal education, so its members unanimously agreed to dissolve the society, selling the buildings and giving its residue to the Attorney General for England and Wales, the nominal head of the Bar, to do with it as it so wished.
 The auction of the assets took place on 14 May of that year (i.e. 1903), and the Inn was sold "at a ridiculously low price", in the sum of £100,000.
-The buildings of the Inn were later demolished in 1934, save its gatehouse (at Clifford's Inn Passage), which survives to this day.
-This gatehouse is believed to have been designed by Decimus Burton, a student of the Inn from 1830 to 1834.
+The buildings of the Inn were later demolished in 1934, save its gatehouse (at Clifford's Inn Passage), which survives.
+This gatehouse was designed by Decimus Burton, a student of the Inn from 1830 to 1834.